 Kimpton Hotel Monaco Philadelphia

-This stylish four-star hotel is equipped with family rooms, ideal for visiting Philadelphia with kids.
-Located near the Liberty Bell, this modern hotel is close to restaurants, bars, and popular attractions.
+This stylish four-star hotel is equipped with family rooms.
+It’s one of the better hotels in Philadelphia for those travelling with kids.
+Located near the Liberty Bell and City Hall, this modern hotel is close to restaurants, bars, and popular attractions.
 Onsite, you can enjoy a restaurant, bar and a rooftop terrace.

 Things to See and Do in Midtown Village:

-2. Tour Philadelphia City Hall and marvel at the towering statue of William Penn that tops the building.
+2. Tour Philadelphia City Hall and marvel at the statue of William Penn that tops the city hall building.

 3. Explore and eat your way through the streets of Chinatown.